 Assists South Australians on a fixed or low income who have a clinically verified medical condition which requires the frequent use of heating or cooling in the home to prevent the severe worsening of their condition.
-The energy concession is to cover both electricity and gas payments (including LPG bottled gas) for up to $226.67 per year.
+This concession covers both electricity and gas payments (including LPG bottled gas) for up to $226.67 per year and is in addition to the current energy concession.

 SA Water Customer Assist Program